 The front office is your first line of defense before a patient sees you.
 A great time to dig deep into the outstanding bill is when your staff calls to confirm an upcoming appointment by interacting with the patient about the balance left along with payment options available.
 It’s important to make clear that the balance must be paid before their next appointment so that you are on the safe side of not losing the revenue.
 Collecting on overdue accounts can be uncomfortable, so providing staff with scripts can provide guidelines on how they can deal with patients in a respectful and courteous manner.

 Optometrists all through the United States have noticed that they are encountering issues with optometry charging.
 Luckily, they also have some uplifting numbers to cheer upon.
-Fifty six percent of patients expressed that they delighted in with additional eye exams, which is proof that more patients are going to optometrists for their yearly eye exams.
+Fifty-six percent of patients expressed that they delighted with additional eye exams, which is proof that more patients are going to optometrists for their yearly eye exams.

 Likewise, numerous optometrists have brought down their lab expenses, and are in the zone to first develop a trusted relationship with their visitors.
-Since we comprehend the uplifting numbers, let’s take a look with issue of lowering reimbursement numbers for optometrists.
+Since we comprehend the uplifting numbers, let’s take a look at the issue of lowering reimbursement numbers for optometrists.

 Lower Reimbursements: What can be done?

 80% of optometrist res-ponders expressed that the low repayments they faced on eye exams and materials were their most noteworthy obstacle in 2016.
 In spite of the fact that these low reimbursements didn’t astound them, they confirmed that numerous vision plans are hindering their benefits.